 Sight loss linked to other diseases (multi-morbidities)

 Applications that will help increase our understanding of how sight loss co-exists with other long-term conditions and the similarities in disease mechanisms/pathways.
-This could include, but is not limited to angiogenesis in vascular conditions, diabetes, inflammatory conditions, and Alzheimer’s disease.
+This could include, but is not limited to angiogenesis in vascular conditions, diabetes, inflammatory conditions, and Alzheimer’s disease for example.

 Whilst we would like to be able to fund as much research as possible, we need to be mindful of the funding that we have available in any one given grant round and are keen to encourage research from as many different scientists/clinicians as possible.
 Applications that look to address sight loss caused by any eye disease or condition will be considered.